Career

 BIOGRAPHY

-My background is in Earth and environmental sciences, with particular focus on the interaction between ice, climate and geomorphology.
+My background is in Earth and environmental sciences, with particular focus on the interaction between ice, climate and the landscape.

 Ant